9 Direct Mail Best Practices for Creating High-Impact Campaigns

 • Craft an attention-grabbing headline.

-Step 4: Design Eye-Catching Direct Mail Pieces
+4. Design Eye-Catching Direct Mail Pieces

 You only have a few seconds to catch a customer’s attention.
 To make your design worthy of a recipient’s time, you should: